Horrible: Video Games Other

-.
 A handful of game developers, both professional and independent, often have a hard time making games that are fun, or even playable.
-Those names are "immortalized" below.
+Game mods and homebrew creations exist that can put the worst fanfic in perspective.
+Your internet and cell phone aren't even safe.
+And, in some cases, even the consoles

 Merely being offensive in its subject matter is not sufficient.
 Hard as it is to imagine at times, there is a market for all types of deviancy